rugo/berlyne/README.md

 ## Contributing
 Pull-Requests are very welcome.

-If you want to share a task, please make sure to add the url to it to our [Berlyne Tasks](http://tasks.wass-ctf.xyz) (don't forget to add your license)!
+If you want to share a task, please make sure to add the url to our [Berlyne Tasks](http://tasks.wass-ctf.xyz) (don't forget to add your license)!

+## Contact

+You can directly contact me @ berlyne[at]ht11[dot]org